dhh1128/cfa/cfa-paper.md

 The second concerns **deployability versus expressiveness**.
 Simple strategies are easy to adopt and often require no new tools, but they carry limited semantic precision.
 More expressive strategies enable stronger interpretation and automation, but require formats that support structured metadata or inline annotations.
 Tradeoffs of this kind are a recurring theme in software architecture and systems design [12].

-These axes are not exhaustive.
-They serve as a heuristic for understanding design tradeoffs rather than as a complete taxonomy.
+These axes are illustrative rather than exhaustive.
+They serve as a heuristic for understanding design tradeoffs, not as a complete taxonomy.

 ### 5.2 External strategies: container-local conventions

 External strategies express associations through naming or placement conventions that are meaningful within a shared container.
 Common examples include sidecar files, shared filename stems, or numeric infixes.

-These strategies are highly legible to humans, require no modification of file content, and are already widely used in informal ways.
+These strategies are highly legible to humans, require no modification of file content, and are already widely used informally.
 However, they are inherently container-dependent.
 The meaning of the association can be inferred only when the relevant files are observed together.

 CFAs treat this fragility as acceptable in contexts where containment is already meaningful—such as email attachments, temporary work folders, or device-local workflows.
-The goal is not to eliminate such practices, but to make their semantics explicit enough that software can assist rather than interfere.
+The goal is not to eliminate such practices, but to make their semantics explicit enough for software to assist rather than interfere.

 ### 5.3 Internal strategies: portable declarations